 - help with choosing a reputable and reliable builder.

 HIAs can sometimes help by providing additional housing-based services for vulnerable people: for example, a handyperson, decorator or gardener who can carry out work at your relative’s home, often at a reduced rate.

 How can I find a local Home Improvement Agency?

 Local HIAs can be found all over the UK.
 These local agencies are sometimes called Staying Put or Care and Repair schemes, depending on the housing organisation, council or charity they are managed by.
-For details of schemes across the UK, and to find your relative’s nearest scheme, see our Useful organisations and websites section.
+For details of schemes across the UK, and to find your relative’s nearest scheme, see the Care & Repair and Foundation website details on our Useful organisations and websites page.